Certificate of acceptance

 Council will only issue a certificate of acceptance if it is satisfied on reasonable grounds that the building work complies with the building code.
 A certificate of acceptance will only provide building code certification relating to the work that Council is satisfied complies with the building code.

-Council does not have to issue a certificate of acceptance until any required development contributions are paid.
+Council may withhold issuing a certificate of acceptance until any development contributions are paid (if applicable).

 A certificate of acceptance cannot be issued where a building consent already covers the work, unless it is relates to public premises affected by building work started or consented before 31 March 2005 and the application for a certificate or acceptance was made before 31 March 2010.